guitrain/terraform-training-intermediate/labs/lab03-remote-state/exercise3/README.md

 The solution is also available in this labs _solutions_ folder.
 ```

-Save you updates and deploy the code:
+Save your updates and deploy the code:

 ```
 terraform init
 terraform apply --auto-approve
 ```

-The exercise is successfull if all 4 outputs are displated like follows:-
+The exercise is successfull if all 4 outputs are displated like in the following example:

 ```
 $ terraform apply --auto-approve